-My dissertation work investigated the relationship of brain morphology and oxytocin with chronic pain and pain sensitivity in older adults with the Social-Cognitive and Affective Development Lab and PAIN laboratory at the University of Florida.
+My doctoral dissertation work investigated the relationship of brain morphology and oxytocin with chronic pain and pain sensitivity in older adults with the Social-Cognitive and Affective Development Lab and PAIN laboratory at the University of Florida.
+There I earned my dual specialized PhD in Developmental Psychology and Behavioral and Cognitive Neuroscience.
 My master’s thesis investigated age-differential effects of intranasal oxytocin on “social brain” resting state functional connectivity in women.
+Prior to my graduate training, I worked as a clinical research associate at Seattle Children’s Research Institute with the Psychology and Beahvioral Systems Lab and the Integrated Brain Imaging Center at the University of Washington Medical Center, working with children with developmental disorders and learning disabilities in a research capacity.

 PhD in Behavioral and Cognitive Neuroscience, Developmental Psychology (dual specialization), 2019